Hanson-6/North_Polar/docs/README.md

 - Code development and execution using Google Colab.

 ## Progress
 2025-08-05: First Draft Version completed 🎉.
 Both Windows and Mac system can run this system.
-Feel free to downlaod.
+Feel free to download.
 Please run `north_polar/main.ipynb`

 ## Future
 2025-08-19: We have decided to further develop a more precise semantic segmentation model, where each training image will contain two labels: background areas labeled as 0 and urban areas labeled as 1.